hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 The material had a political goal
 The material contained enough information to know who placed the material I am not sure who is behind the material
-I do not feel able to make an informed judgement about who is behind this material
+I can make an informed judgement about who is behind this material

 ---